ktymty/up42-image-metadata-feature/README.md

     - **mapper**: This package contains the mapper for mapping from Feature model to FeatureResponse dto.
     - **model**: This package represents the data model for required fields from json.
     - **dto**: This package contains response object for feature.
-2. The data class has been built to read json source file and
+2. The data class has been built to read json source file and parse to java object.

 ## API Endpoints
 1. **GET /features**